icatproject-contrib/icat-cloud-native-migration/documentation/dev_notes.md

 - No distros yet so need to pull down raw git repo
 - The poetry framework make installing the dependancies easy
 - Generatering keys inside container
+- Host name if config needs to be `0.0.0.0` for localhost access
+- Need to think about how app health is reported and internal server errors, to file and terminal?

+### Scigateway

+-  **Scigateway** uses **Datagateway** plugins, these are [here](https://github.com/ral-facilities/datagateway/releases)
+-  These are not application servers so need to be served.
+Probably using apache.
+-  Using `yarn start` to start scigateway for now which is not meant for development, that will need `yarn build` to build the app then another server (nginx or apache) to serve it up.
+Good tutorial [here](https://dev.to/karanpratapsingh/dockerize-your-react-app-4j2e).
+-  Need to set up [settings file in Scigateway](https://github.com/ral-facilities/scigateway/blob/master/public/settings.example.json) to point to auth url....
+But which auth??
+-  Need to configure the Scigateway plugins [settings file](https://github.com/ral-facilities/scigateway/blob/master/micro-frontend-tools/dev-plugin-settings.example.json).
+Names in the Scigateway plugins need to match the names of the plugins.
+-  Need to set up settings files in each of the plugins.
+-  `docker exec -t -i scigateway_container /bin/sh` to bash into node container

+### Plugins:

+-  There zips are build with a deployment yaml [here](https://github.com/ral-facilities/datagateway/blob/6dd8b5a2c3394117f6f98bf5f22b917ce7860c6a/.github/workflows/release-build.yml#L51) , this builds a main.js in each of the 3 plugins which holds urls Scigateway needs.
+We can't copy the main.js at build time as it needs to be dynamic so will need to find and replace certain URL when building the docker image.
+-  Scigateway uses these urls in main.js files to give higher, user level access to the plugins from scigateway home page
+-  Need to edit the http.conf to allow for CORS

 ---------------------------------------------------